BZFlag-Dev/bzflag/plugins/keepaway/README.txt

 "katimemult" - this will set auto time multiplier (per new player).
 "katimemultmin" - this will set minimum auto time multiplier.
 "kaautotimeon" - this will enable the autotime function.
-"kaautotimeoff" - this will disable the autotime funtion.
+"kaautotimeoff" - this will disable the autotime function.
 "katime <seconds>" - this will change Keep Away hold time 1 -> 7200 seconds.
 "kastatus" - this will return the status of the plugin modes, times, etc.
 "kaffon" - this will turn on forced flags.